cloudedbats/cloudedbats_wurb/README.md

 This is a part of CloudedBats: http://cloudedbats.org and contains the source code repository for the CloudedBats recording unit.

+CloudedBats WURB is a bat detector for passive monitoring.
+It can be use either as a stand alone unit or can be used with internet connection.

 ### Functional features

 - Support for full spectrum and time expanded recordings.